QuentinMALLEGOL/QuentinMALLEGOL/README.md

 - 👋 Hi, I’m @QuentinMALLEGOL
-- 👀 I’m interested in win X's Cup.
+- 👀 I’m interested in winning X's Cup.

 <!---
 QuentinMALLEGOL/QuentinMALLEGOL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.